MicrosoftDocs/architecture-center/docs/reference-architectures/hybrid-networking/shared-services.md

 ### Deploy the hub VNet

-To deploy the hub VNet, and connect to the simulated on-premises VNet created above, perform the following steps.
+This step deploys the hub VNet and connects it to the simulated on-premises VNet.

 1. Open the `hub-vnet.json` file.